 Policymaker Summaries are based on recent academic literature that explores electricity law and policy, unconventional oil and gas production, and water quality.
-The summaries are written by the Harvard Environmental Policy Initiative in collaboration with the professors who produced the underlying scholarship.
-The content of these Summaries reflects the views of the professors and not necessarily those of the Harvard Environmental Policy Initiative or Harvard University.
+The summaries are written by the Harvard Environmental & Energy Law Program in collaboration with the professors who produced the underlying scholarship.
+The content of these Summaries reflects the views of the professors and not necessarily those of the Harvard Environmental & Energy Law Program or Harvard University.

 Clean Electrification – Addresses how regulation can encourage a “participatory” electric grid that is both efficient and equitable.
 The summary is based on an article written by Shelley Welton that appeared in the University of Colorado Law Review